Hiking along the Rhine - which is the most beautiful?

 About Commrum Travel

-"Kommrum Reisen" - that's Nina's and Malte's travel blog with 4 eyes and 20 fingers.
-Born out of the passion for travel, the search for individual highlights, the great love for hiking and the mountains and the desire not only to share all of this with your loved ones, the blog will soon be celebrating its 4th birthday.
-Today they share long-distance trips there, as well as hiking tips for the Rhineland and the surrounding area - and when in doubt, they can always be found where the good food is.
+"Kommrum Reisen" is Nina and Malte's travel blog with four eyes and 4 fingers.
+Born out of a passion for travel, a search for individual highlights, a great love of hiking and the mountains, and a desire to share it all with more than just their loved ones, the blog will soon be celebrating its fourth birthday.
+Today, they share long-distance trips there, as well as hiking tips for the Rhineland and surrounding areas – and when in doubt, you can always find them wherever the good food is.

 Rheinau